-If you opted to delete your Facebook account permanently, you might’ve seen this message pop up when you logged out for the last time.
+If you opted to delete your Facebook account permanently, you might have seen this message pop up when you logged out for the last time.

 Suppose it has been less than 30 days; simply log in to your account via the website or mobile app.
 Once logged in, you’ll see this message.

 As you can see, Facebook lets you know when the deletion process will begin.
 You can click ‘Cancel Deletion’ to stop this process and access your account again!